singhJaspreet5882/Weather_App/README.md

 Enter the name of the desired location in the search bar and press Enter.
 Within seconds, the app will fetch and display the weather information according to your input.

-To see a live demo of the Weather App
+To see a live demo of the Weather App click here -  https://singhjaspreet5882.github.io/Weather_App/

 Contributions to the Weather App are welcome!
 If you'd like to contribute, please follow these steps: